- The Satiated Blonde

 1. Daily Breast Massage

 A monthly self breast exam IS NOT ENOUGH.
 I found out about breast massage and started doing it daily (P.S. this salon has so much more to offer than breast massage & was worth every penny).
-I found this amazing breast oil that is formulated with care.
+I found this delicious smelling oil that is formulated with care (Affiliate code: SATIATEDBLONDE).
 It is just a part of my routine, like brushing my teeth; an uncompromisable part of my daily self-care.

 2. Dry Brushing